Teaching equivalent fractions should use a variety of approaches, models and math tools.

 Up until second grade, students have been working on fractions at the concrete and representational levels.
 It’s not until third-grade that fractions become abstract numbers.
 But you still have to keep it hands-on at the concrete level to teach equivalent fractions!

 My students were already familiar with using fraction strips since they had used them to compare fractions.
-For equivalent fractions, I first let them form a complete fraction chart from one whole to 12 twelfths.
+For equivalent fractions, I first let them form a complete fraction chart from one whole to 12 twelfths (though be aware that the Common Core State Standards for Math only deal with denominators of 2,3, 4, 6, and 8).
 They would use this math tool to now find equivalent fractions.

 So I introduced a relatable situation.
 A would you rather have type situation.